devhausleipzig/js-dom-practice-1/README.md

 If that works fill in the code for the other 5 buttons.

-<h3 class="challenge" id="js-kickstart-dry" data-points="3">Dry Refactoring</h3>
+## DRY Refactoring

 You have written a lot of repetitive code now.
-There's a rule in Programming that dictates to stay close to DRY: Don't Repeat Yourself.
+There's a rule in Programming that dictates to stay DRY: Don't Repeat Yourself.

-Javascript has a lot of tools to reduce repetition in your code, which almost all are based on functions.
+JavaScript has a lot of tools to reduce repetition in your code, which almost all are based on functions.
 Here we can use function parameters to abstract the buttonId and the className from the repetitive code.
 Here is a function that will combine all the steps.
 Notice how the parenthesis after the functionName now list two identifiers.
 These are the function parameters.

 ```js
 var setupToggleClassButton = function(buttonId, className) {